dwprz/prasorganic-microservice/prasorganic-shipping-service/README.md

 ## Dependencies and Their Licenses

+- `Go:` Licensed under the BSD 3-Clause "New" or "Revised" License.
+For more information, see the [Go License](https://github.com/golang/go/blob/master/LICENSE).

 - `Docker:` Licensed under the Apache License 2.0.
 For more information, see the [Docker License](https://github.com/docker/docs/blob/main/LICENSE).

 - `Docker Compose:` Licensed under the Apache License 2.0.
 For more information, see the [Docker Compose License](https://github.com/docker/compose/blob/main/LICENSE).

-- `Go:` Licensed under the BSD 3-Clause "New" or "Revised" License.
-For more information, see the [Go License](https://github.com/golang/go/blob/master/LICENSE).

 - `Redis:` Follows a dual-licensing model with RSALv2 and SSPLv1.
 For more information, see the [Redis License](https://redis.io/legal/licenses/).

 - `RedisInsight:` Licensed under the RedisInsight License.
 For more information, see the [RedisInsight License](https://github.com/RedisInsight/RedisInsight/blob/main/LICENSE).

+- `Kafka:` Licensed under the Apache License 2.0.
+For more information, see the [Kafka License](https://github.com/apache/kafka/blob/trunk/LICENSE).

-- `Htpasswd:` Licensed under the Apache License, Version 2.0.
-For more information, see the [Htpasswd License](https://www.apache.org/licenses/LICENSE-2.0).
+- `Zookeeper:` Licensed under the Apache License 2.0.
+For more information, see the [Zookeper License](https://github.com/apache/zookeeper/blob/master/LICENSE.txt).

 - `GNU Make:` Licensed under the GNU General Public License v3.0.
 For more information, see the [GNU Make License](https://www.gnu.org/licenses/gpl.html).